 This year we were traveling in South America and decided to fly to New York for a Christmas housesit with a cute little dog.
 New York has a famous Christmas spirit, and we are excited to be part of that.
 On Christmas day we will first call our families and then cook some Belgian dishes, because in Belgium we normally celebrate with our family and friends with lots of food!
 What will we do for New Year’s Eve?
 We have no clue yet, but we are pretty sure New York will come up with a few ideas!

 We very much enjoy holiday housesits, since we can relax from traveling long term and can feel a bit ‘at home’ during these festive days, even while away from our families.

 We want to know: What do you think about housesitting for the holidays?
-Would you want to?
+Would you want to dog sit at Christmas?
 Tell us why or why not in the comments!

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.